 8. Brian Jones

 A good-looking asshole with minimal talent who played blues covers with all the authenticity of a teenage Englishman.
 He was one of the co-founders of the band and was almost immediately eclipsed by Mick and Keith.
-It’s a harsh judgment on his abilities that the Stones’ evolutionary leap occurred when he started to be too drugged out to contribute and they became truly great when he died.
+It’s a harsh true: the Stones’ evolutionary leap occurred when he became too drugged out to play and they became truly great when he died.

 7. Bobby Keys

 Maybe he wasn’t an official member of the band, but check out the sax solos from “Brown Sugar” through to “Emotional Rescue” and tell me that matters.
 That dude was critical.
 Rest in Peace, sax man.

 Stewart co-founded of the band before getting fired for not being good looking enough.
 He stayed on as a roadie and occasional piano player.
 His friends and loved ones probably constantly tried to talk him out of it through the 60s and 70s and then he was most likely a well compensated salaried employee by the ‘80s and everyone was chill with it.

 5. Charlie Watts

 I’ve read a shameful number of books about the Stones and writers often call Watts the secret weapon or the soul of the group.
 He’s a good groove creator; he always plays so far behind the beat his drum rolls seem like attempts to catch up with the rest of the band.
 But he seems like a sour little man who thinks the Stones music to be beneath him.
 Now that they suck so much, you’d think he’d follow his heartfelt contempt and just quit, but mansions don’t pay for themselves I guess.